MicrosoftDocs/visualstudio-docs/docs/python/refactoring-python-code.md

 Similarly, Visual Studio filters functions that are imported from other modules or the built-in namespace.
 If a module imports the `settrace` function from the `sys` module, in theory, you can import the function from that module.
 However, the best approach is to use the `import settrace from sys` statement directly, so Visual Studio specifically offers that statement.

 Finally, suppose a module is normally excluded, but it has other values that are included like a name assigned with a value in the module.
 Visual Studio still excludes the import.
-This behavior assumes the value shouldn't be exported because it's defined in another module.
+This behavior assumes the value shouldn't be exported because another module defines it.
 Another assignment is likely to be a dummy value that also isn't exported.

 ## Remove unused imports